 Affordable Learning Grants

-Information about the 2018 Affordable Learning Grants will be posted in the near future.
-Read about the work of the 2017 Affordable Learning Grant recipients, and other opportunities to reduce classroom material costs for students.
+Information about 2020 Affordable Learning Grants is now available.
+Read about the work of previous Affordable Learning Grant recipients, and other opportunities to reduce classroom material costs for students.

 The LIFT Fellows program is a part of the Transformative Change Initiative, funded by a 2016 student success grant.
 LIFT (Learn.
 Inspire.
 Foster.
 Transform) offers faculty programming to help improve the student educational experience at WSU.
 The program promotes teaching methods and modules shown to improve students’ engagement, connection, and learning to decrease course withdrawal and fail rates, and to increase retention.

 Oaks Academic Technology Award for Faculty

 To learn more about the award, including the evaluation metric, and to apply, please visit the Oaks award webpage.
 Application deadline is March 22, 2021.

 Smith Teaching and Learning Grants

 The Office of the Vice Provost for Undergraduate Education offers the Smith Teaching and Learning Grant to recognize and reward innovative ideas to enhance learning and teaching at WSU.